But, the summer is the one season I tend to wear my hair up more often because when it’s hot, it feels good. Am I right?

 Step Two: I braid each side and fasten with a clear elastic band.
 I like to use clear bands because the ends are somewhat visible since I have longer hair (but not necessarily super long).

 After braiding, I will gently pull at the braids to fluff them out a bit so they will appear a little fuller.

-This actually works even better when my hair hasn’t been washed for a day or two, or I can use dry shampoo to get a little texture (my hair is super fine).
+This actually works even better when my hair hasn’t been washed for a day or two, or I can use plumping powder to get a little texture (my hair is super fine).

-Last I pin the other side into place and tuck the ends under each braid.
+Step Four: I pin the other side into place and tuck the ends under each braid.
 I usually give my head a shake to see if the braids feel secure, and if not, then I add another bobby pin or two.

 That’s it!
 Easy, right?
-This style seriously only takes me around five minutes to do, and I really like how it looks with my face shape, plus it gets my hair off my neck in case it’s a hot, humid day.
+This style seriously only takes me around five minutes to do, and I really like how it looks with my face shape.
+Plus, it gets my hair off my neck in case it’s a hot, humid day.